I’m jimi izrael, MFA. I dropped out of high school and struggled through undergrad, but I eventually figured it out, kinda. We all do . . . right?

 I win awards for editing, investigative and consumer reporting but I am mainly paid to give my opinion for some of your favorite media outlets.

 I am a National Public Radio contributor for ten years plus in some form, most recently as the co-moderator for "The Barbershop" segment ofNPR's “Tell Me More with Michel Martin,” during its entire 7-year run.
-I appear occasionally in its current iteration on "All Things Consider Weekend," also hosted by Michel Martin (#loyalty).
-I contribute commentary, appearances and such to CNN, CSPAN, Fox News, Al Jazeera, BBC, Current TV, ABC's "Nightline" and a few other radio and cable outfits as the mood strikes me.
+I have appeared occasionally in its current iteration on "All Things Consider Weekend," also hosted by Michel Martin (#loyalty).
+But it's become its own thing -- different -- and respect that.
+I make appearances and such to CNN, CSPAN, Fox News, Al Jazeera, BBC, Current TV, ABC's "Nightline" here and there.
 Also, I am the Harvey Pekar Scholar and I love telling the story of my friend and mentor.
 I have acquired other accolades, credentials and stuff that, in aggregate, may be interesting but of little consequence.
-I take myself just seriously enough, though.

 Personally, I am a father and widower who loves a good story.

-I don't have a searchable Facebook presence, but there is a jimi izrael Facebook fan-page I monitor and program sometimes.
+I have a Facebook presence, I don't know if I need any more friends.
+But there is a jimi izrael Facebook fan-page I monitor and program sometimes.
 I am not the principal curator there.
 I have a Twitter account that I don't use much.
 You probably should not post any personal messages there or anywhere, if you expect me to answer.
-The best ways to contact me is by email at jimiizrael at gmail dot com and by phone at two one six, two three six, three nine seven five.
-I generally answer all my own calls, email and such.
-That's right -- you can call me, if you want.
+The best ways to contact me is by email at jimiizrael at gmail dot com.

 I lecture on hip-hop culture, popular media, film, journalism and stuff.

 I will do a FAQ, but in the meantime, just ask.